 - Next, turn your attention onto yourself: you are a unique individual, blessed with imagination, the ability to communicate, to learn from the past and plan for the future, to overcome any pain you may be experiencing.
 Say to yourself: “For this, I am grateful.”

-- Finally, rest into the realization that life is a precious gift.
-That you have been born into a period of immense prosperity, that you have the gift of health, culture and access to spiritual teachings.
+- Finally, rest in the realization that life is a precious gift.
+That you have been born into a period of immense prosperity, that you have the gift of health, culture, and access to spiritual teachings.
 Say to yourself: “For this, I am grateful.”

 Another Gratitude Exercise

 I started working with a meditation teacher when I was living in London about three years ago.
 One of the exercises he suggested I do was to make a list, each morning, of all the things for which I was thankful.